AdaCore/spark2014/docs/ug/appendix.rst

 - If SPARK_Mode has been specified for the given section of the given entity or construct, then the specified value;

+- else for the private part of a public child unit whose parent unit's private part has a SPARK_Mode of Off, the SPARK_Mode is Off;

 - else for the private part of a package or a protected or task unit, the SPARK_Mode of the visible part;

 - else for a package body's statements, the SPARK_Mode of the package body's declarations;

+- else for the first section (in the case of a package, the visible part) of a public child unit, the SPARK_Mode of the visible part of the parent unit;

+- else for the first section (in the case of a package, the visible part) of a private child unit, the SPARK_Mode of the private part of the parent unit;

 - else for any of the visible part or body declarations of a library unit package or either section of a library unit subprogram,